o-metanoid/hex-fucker/README.md

 - **Flexible Targeting**: Corrupt every Nth frame, random frames, or time-based offsets
 - **Safe Corruption**: Preserves file structure to maintain video playability
 - **Detailed Logging**: Track exactly what was corrupted and where
-- **Smear Mode (Temporal Drag/Smear)**: New!
-Applies large, stable-pattern corruptions in a sliding window for temporal smear effects, with header safety and reduced jitter
+- **Smear Mode (Temporal Drag/Smear) [EXPERIMENTAL]**: Applies large, stable-pattern corruptions in a sliding window for temporal smear effects, with header safety and reduced jitter.
+May cause playback issues or unexpected results.
-- **FFmpeg Auto-Encode**: New!
-Optionally re-encodes your input video with smear-friendly settings (sparse I-frames, B-frames) for optimal glitching and smear effects
+- **FFmpeg Auto-Encode**: Optionally re-encodes your input video with refined settings (sparse I-frames, B-frames) for optimal glitching and smear effects

 ## Quick Start